Lukasra00/Master-Thesis/README.md

 ```

 ### Zero-Shot Prediction Pipeline
-Data and instructions for the individual ZS predictors are given in the Thesis methods section.
+Data and instructions for the individual ZS predictors are given in the thesis methods section.
 Run individual zs predictors by:
 ```bash
 cd ZS.zs